Occupy Harvard

 Occupy Harvard was a student demonstration at Harvard University identifying itself with the global Occupy Movement.
 It sought to create a forum for discussing economic inequality at Harvard, in the United States, and throughout the world.
 It criticized Harvard's influence on global economic policy and its involvement with the American financial sector.
 It also supported wage campaigns by Harvard workers and a divestment demand initiated by Hotel Workers Rising.

 Facing resistance from administration and police, the group established an encampment in Harvard Yard after a march on November 9, 2011.
 Immediately after this march, the gates to Harvard Yard were locked and only people with Harvard identity cards were allowed through.
 Although the encampment gained many faculty supporters, it was not popular among Harvard undergraduates.
 The security checkpoints were not removed until after the group packed up its tents in December 2011.
 Occupy Harvard continued to organize into 2012, with a focus on the university's library system.

 The demonstration raised issues of privilege and economic inequality, particularly as they relate to students and administration at one of the world's wealthiest and best-known universities.
-Occupiers inside the library left the same day, as planned.
-Demonstrations around Harvard's libraries and library workers continued through Commencement 2012.
+Supporters described Occupy Harvard as a "fight for Harvard's soul", questioning whether the university would "continue to prioritize money above social justice".
+Opponents called the demonstrators over-privileged and under-informed attention seekers.